alphonse-lin/alphonse.github.io/chem689/syllabus.md

 This course will use a *Hybrid Face-to-Face* format, meaning that students can expect >50% of course activities to occur in person.
 During all in-person meetings, students *must*:

   - Wear a face mask at all times (see "Masking for a Friend" statement below).
+You must wear a 'lab use only' mask when in a chemistry laboratory.
   - Practice social distancing (maintain a distance of 2 meters from other individuals as much as possible).
   - Practice good hygiene practices and follow [CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html) to minimize spread of COVID19.
   - Avoid coming to class if you experience and cold, flu, or [COVID19 symptoms](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), have been diagnosed with COVID19, or have been in contact with someone who's tested positive for COVID19 within the last 14 days.